hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

     data = BeautifulSoup(r,"html.parser")
     my_urls = data.find_all('a',attrs={'class':'post__title-link js-read-more'}) #find the links

-    #quiz1: if you read the code of this page, most students will try to find ('a',attrs={'class':'post__title-link}) first and failed.
+    #quiz1: if you read the code of this page, most students will try to find ('a',attrs={'class':'post__title-link'}) first and failed.
 Do you know why?

     #quiz2: you will find that url can be extracted by my_url['href'], the results will be like this: '../blog/20160908-taipei-power-usage/', but the real one should be like this 'http://initiumlab.com/blog/20160908-taipei-power-usage/',
     #so who do we format those links we want?